-- 10.6 If we do not deliver new housing schemes, we are at risk of having to repay housing capital receipts back to the Government.
-It is therefore important we have a planned programme of development schemes to be able to monitor future expenditure with reasonable certainty to help avoid the risk of having to return money plus interest. - 10.7 The Council has some significant and costly capital schemes in its programme.
-Each of these schemes have a high level of scrutiny in its finances with continually updated finance cases as any change in these can be financially significant.
-The key risk being that if any of these schemes were approved based on a net income or break even, and they then become a cost to the Council this will increase the borrowing burden on the GF.
+- 14.3 Officers work together to minimise this impact and meet on a quarterly basis to review the capital programme and adjust the profiling.
+The medium-term financial strategy is updated continually with the latest interest and MRP projections taking account of the latest capital programme and profile to ensure the most realistic position is presented in the revenue budget. - 14.4 Slippage in the capital programme could also mean costs are higher than originally budgeted because of price inflation and changing market conditions.
+To help mitigate this, the Council has a capital contingency fund budget of £2 million each year acting as an additional budget included in the borrowing calculations across the programme as a whole.
+Each scheme also has contingencies built into the individual budgets. - 14.5 Many of the larger schemes in the programme have external funding attached to them.
+Generally, as part of this funding, when the bids for funding are made, a time frame for spend needs to be agreed.
+If schemes are delayed, there is a risk that the funding will either have to be repaid or the funding will no longer be available to us.
+This will increase the cost of borrowing to the Council. - 14.6 If we do not deliver new housing schemes, we are at risk of having to repay housing capital receipts back to the Government.
+It is therefore important we have a planned programme of development schemes to be able to monitor future expenditure with reasonable certainty to help avoid the risk of having to return money plus interest. - 14.7 The Council has some significant and costly capital schemes in its programme.
+Each of these schemes has a high level of scrutiny in its finances with continually updated finance cases as any change in these can be financially significant.
+The key risk being that if any of these schemes were approved based on a net income or break even, and they then become a cost to the Council, this will increase the borrowing burden on the GF.